 Folic acid, which is needed to make DNA and RNA, the building blocks of genes and an important component of cells, is also quite active in the brain and central nervous system.
 It affects the production of certain essential compounds and neurotransmitters—substances that carry messages to different parts of the brain.

 For example, folic acid deficiency leads to lower levels of S-adenosylmethionine (SAMe) in the brain.
 Some research has suggested that supplementation with SAMe can play a positive role in the treatment of depression.
 One possible theory is that low folic acid levels leads to low SAMe, which increases symptoms of depression.
 By improving folic acid status, SAMe increases, and depressive symptoms drop.

 A review of 11 studies involving 15,315 people found an association between low folic acid levels and depression, adding to the evidence that folic acid deficiency is a risk factor for depression.

 In another study, 909 older adults with mild depression where randomized to receive different treatments, including a group that took folic acid and vitamin B12 daily for two years.
-The evidence showed, though, that the two vitamins were no better than the placebo in improving depression.
+The evidence showed, though, that the 2 vitamins were no better than the placebo in improving depression.

 Depression is a serious condition that requires careful, ongoing treatment with talk therapy, medication, or a combination of the two.
 The research looking into folic acid and depression is still emerging.
 It may be reasonable to ask your doctor about folic acid since it may be helpful when taking selective serotonin reuptake inhibitors (SSRIs).
-Also, the cost of the vitamin is low.

 If you are living with depression, talk with your doctor about folic acid.
 If you are deficient, your doctor may recommend taking a daily multi-vitamin and mineral supplement, as well as increasing your intake of foods rich in this vitamin, such as: